Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step3.md

 ## Command Line

-The command line interface (CLI) called influx.
-Like the other options, it is used to manage aspects of InfluxDB as well as write and query data.
+The command line interface (CLI) is called influx.
+Like the other options, it is used for managing aspects of InfluxDB and for writing and querying data.

 [IN2, IN3, IN4]